hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

   </div>

 + Measurement for the reconstructing digit images
+  + left diagram
+    + test w/ an example of the 2
+    + reconstruct w/ a pretty faithful to the test example but slightly blurry
+    + a hook on the top of the test example but blur out in the reconstruction
+  + middle diagram
+    + test w/ an example of 3
+    + reconstructs actually looks more like 2 than 3
+    + all feature detectors learned are good for representing 2 but no feature dectors for things like presenting that cusp in the middle of 3
+    + end up reconstructing something that obeys the regularities of a 2 than 3
+  + right diagram
+    + using 500 hidden units to model all 10 digit classes
+    + the feature detectors learned in the first hidden layer
+    + train for a long time w/ contrastive divergence
+    + a big variety of feature detectors
+      + blue box: useful for detecting 8s
+      + red box: curious kind of feature;
+        + pixels on very near bottom $\to$ data was normalized
+        + digits unable to have a height of greater than 20 pixels
+        + impossible to have a pixel on where those big positive weights are
+        + picking up on a long-range regularity introduced by normalizating the data
+      + green box:
+        + detect where the bottom of a vertical stroke comes
+        + detect it in a number of different positions
+        + refuse to detect it in the intermediate positions
+        + very like one of the least significant digits in a binary number as you increase the magnitude of the number goes on and off repeatedly
+        + it shows this is developing quite complex ways of representing where thing are

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture12/lec12.pptx" ismap target="_blank">